Fuyucch1/Kyaru-Detector/README.md

 Training a new cascade could be considered a good idea.
 However, because of traincascade being removed since OpenCV's 4.0, I am thinking on exploring another lead.

-I will create myself a dataset based on Safebooru pictures.
 I will train the model based on [ultralytics' YOLOv8](https://github.com/ultralytics/ultralytics).

+The model will be trained on a custom dataset made by myself.
+The dataset is a dump of 10 000 [safebooru](https://safebooru.org)'s images.
+The dataset was fully annotated by myself on Roboflow.

+Dataset can be provided if needed.

 # Second step

 Even though the first approach is not finshed yet, it does not prevent me from taking a break and trying to think differently about the problem.

-The cascade is great because it helps detecting **faces**.
+The previous step is great because it helps detecting **faces**.
 But what about everything else ?
 A character is not only a face, it is also a complex blend of attributes.

 Here's an example of what defines Kyaru :
 - Green eyes